- Customer buying habits vary according to occasion, not just demographics.

 Unlike its predecessor, it acknowledges that an individual customer’s buying habits will not be the same every hour of every day — despite fitting into a certain persona or segment.
 Instead, it integrates what we can call the customer’s ‘digital signature’: the trail of data across physical and digital domains that reflects their real-time actions, location, intentions and interests.
 It then correlates this with occasions such as friend’s birthdays, first dates or life events such as the birth of a first baby, to offer products and services that display a nuanced understanding of a customer’s life.

-Putting the customer’s occasion front and centre
+Putting the customer’s occasion

 For brands, the ability to serve up highly personalised, relevant offers — at precisely the moment that the customer needs them — can dramatically impact loyalty, sales and ROI.

 A bank that knows that Sophie is confirmed to be starting a family in six months can anticipate that she would be more open to moving out of her studio and present her with a competitive offer for a starter home loan, or even start with family home discovery services in areas that she is known to favour.

 A retailer who knows that Matt bought his Christmas presents on Christmas Eve last year will probably have more luck up-selling their gift wrapping and fast delivery service to him this year than one blind to this information.